Originally posted 2023-04-14 18:48:17.

 Serena Nanda

-Homosexual ladyboys and transvestites provide a Social Service
+How ladyboys provide a Social Service

-Ladyboys provide a social service that helps to protect female virginity and also the status of other boys, by enthusiastically providing their own anuses for sex.
+Ladyboys therefore provide a social service that helps to protect female virginity and also the status of other boys, by enthusiastically making their own bottoms available for sex.
 And be in no doubt about it, many ladyboys begin their careers around the age of ten to twelve.
 In these early years they are uniquely servicing local men and older boys.
 As one author put it, though perhaps shy at first, ‘soon, however, (the boy) does begin to get thrills from the sexual acts for these are the only sex available to him.
 His desires naturally adapt to the situation. ‘ Paradoxically, perhaps, when they reach around twenty, their pool of sexual partners diminishes rapidly, because the masculine men they desire are now seriously courting women to make families with.
-A known habit of dalliance with cute juvenile ladyboys would hamper that.
+A known habit of dalliance with cute juvenile ladyboys might hamper that.

 Two other factors apply.
 First, males of green blood are expected only to pursue male partners and not female ones.
 There are cultural taboos surrounding this and the strongest is this: